jotak/mipod/README.md

 mipod
 ======

-A nodejs module for exposing an MPD REST API.
-Written in Typescript, javascript is ready to use.
+A nodejs module for exposing a REST API for the Music Player Daemon (MPD).
+Written in Typescript, it generates ready-to-use Javascript.
-It can be used either as a nodejs dependency module or as a stand-alone server.
+Javascript + node package lies in folder [generated](https://github.com/jotak/mipod/tree/master/generated) It can be used either as a nodejs dependency module or as a stand-alone server.

 mipod provides basic MPD commands exposed as REST resources, such as *'GET /mpd/play'*.